ablab/viralVerify/README.md

 ### Retraining classifier

-You can retrain the classifier with your custom data using provided script *training_script.py*.
+You can retrain the classifier with your custom data using provided *training_script*.
 It takes viral, chromosomal and plasmid (optionally) training sequences in fasta format and set of HMMS, predict genes and HMM hits, and returns the frequency table.
 To use the retrained classifier, replace the "classifier_table.txt" file in the viralVerify directory with the obtained table.